riversyang/OIPs/OIPs/oip-2.md

-## Fee model and MOT usage
+## MOT Tokenomics

-MOT plays a very important role in the new system, it's designated to be the currency in Olympus ecosystem.
-Without fee model, the system is not healthy to continue developing.
+MOT plays a critical role in the system architecture as it is the utility token used to access the Olympus core components.
+Each core component has its own fee model.
+There are three main types of fee models:

-Each component has its own fee model, base on practice, there are different model for different types of components.
+1. Based on transaction volume

-1. Based on transaction amount.
+2. Based on subscription
-2. Based on subscription.
+3. Based on calls

-3. Based on calls.
+The exchange core component fits into the first fee model while the rest of the components can adopt either the second or third fee model.

-It seems only Exchange component fits on first model, and the rest can be neither second or third.
+A key implication of building the fee and the usage of MOT into the core components is that the value of MOT will be tied directly to the success of Olympus Labs, specifically the success of the Olympus Protocol and the Olympus Ecosystem.
+It means that when a new developer builds a new financial product template or a DApp that integrates the Olympus Protocol, demand for MOT increases.
+It means that when a wallet offers Olympus products to their users, demand for MOT increases.
+It means that when investment managers create funds and financial products and offers these products to their investors, the demand for MOT increases.
+In essence, any development or progress that increases the usage of the Olympus Protocol increases the demand for MOT.

-All the fee charged / redeemed can be paid by either Ether or MOT, fees paid with MOT will get 50% discount to encourge MOT usage in Olympus ecosystem.
+Another benefit to building the fees into the core components and deducting the fees directly from the funds is that no user, neither investment manager nor investor, need to pay any direct fees to be in the Olympus Ecosystem.
+This simplifies the user experience so that for the users, creating or buying a tokenized Olympus financial product is no different than creating or buying any ERC20 token.

-By doing this, the fee charged from the end-users will be removed, and only the users of the component (Fund, Index) will be charged.
+The fees generated from providing the core components will be directed to further development of the project, namely on developing the Olympus Protocol and for building the Olympus Ecosystem, which will in turn generate more demand for MOT, thus creating a virtuous cycle of sustainable development.